Understanding Asset Pool Division in Family Law Property Settlements

 The ‘asset pool’ is a concept used to divide the property in a value-neutral way, meaning no one spouse is advantaged or disadvantaged.

-To ensure a balanced division of assets, it is important to understand the principles of dividing an asset pool in accordance with the Family Law Act.
+To ensure a balanced division of assets, it is important to understand the principles of dividing an asset pool by the Family Law Act.
 In this article, Justice Family Lawyers will guide readers through the key points to consider when dividing an asset pool in the context of a Family Law property settlement.

 What is an Asset Pool?